Date Joined Feb 2003

 Exaggerated symptoms or worse hangover from alcohol

 When Lyme disease is a possibility, it is very important to see a knowledgeable doctor.
 Many doctors do not understand Lyme and treat with outdated protocols.
-No test is completely reliable, and results can vary by lab.
 Besides Lyme, ticks can also transmit several co-infections including Babesiosis, two types of Ehrlichiosis (HME & HGE), Bartonella, and Mycoplasma.
 Many people who have Lyme are co-infected.
 It may affect treatment choice and progress.
 It is important to be tested for these by a Lyme reputable lab such as IgeneX in Palo Alto, CA.

 It is also important to learn as much as possible.
-I recommend reading Dr. Joseph Burrascano's 2005 Diagnostic Hints and Treatment Guidelines For Lyme and Other Tick Borne Illnesses at http://www.ilads.org/burrascano_0905.html He is one of the top Lyme doctors in the country, and many Lyme doctors follow his protocols.
-I also recommend the books "Everything You Need To Know about Lyme Disease Second Edition" by Karen Vanderhoof-Forschner and "The Lyme Disease Solution" by Kenneth B. Singleton MD.
+I recommend reading Dr. Joseph Burrascano's 2008 Diagnostic Hints and Treatment Guidelines For Lyme and Other Tick Borne Illnesses at http://www.ilads.org/lyme_disease/B_guidelines_12_17_08.pdf He is one of the top Lyme doctors in the country, and many Lyme doctors follow his protocols.
+I also recommend the books "Everything You Need To Know about Lyme Disease Second Edition" by Karen Vanderhoof-Forschner and "The Lyme Disease Solution" by Kenneth B. Singleton M.D.